Ruth Hunter American, b. 1965

 Overview

-“I never begin with a specific idea in mind,” she explains.
-“I react to color emotionally, and the stories change as I work.
-It’s very much a conversation with myself.”
+“I never begin with a specific idea,” she notes.
+“I start with an impulse, a gesture, a color that I react to emotionally, the way a listener responds in conversation.
+The stories develop and change as I work.
+It becomes a conversation with myself.”

 Works